designstem/projects/tattoo/index.md

 #### The learning never stops.

-For example, you can next learn about chemistry of inks by conducting experiments, or the tattoo permanence model by conducting biological experiments.
+For example, you can next learn about the chemistry of inks by conducting experiments, or the tattoo permanence model by conducting biological experiments.

 <br>